Visualizations in Databricks notebooks

 If you hover over the top right of a chart in the visualization editor, a Plotly toolbar appears where you can perform operations such as select, zoom, and pan.

-If you hover over the top right of a chart in a notebook, a subset of tools appears:
+If you hover over the top right of a chart outside the visualization editor a smaller subset of tools appears:

 Available in Databricks Runtime 9.1 LTS and above.

 Data profiles display summary statistics of an Apache Spark DataFrame, a pandas DataFrame, or a SQL table in tabular and graphic format.
 To create a data profile from a results cell, click + and select .

 Azure Databricks calculates and displays the summary statistics.

 - Numeric and categorical features are shown in separate tables.

 - At the top of the tab, you can sort or search for features.

 - At the top of the chart column, you can choose to display a histogram (Standard) or quantiles.

 - Check log to display the charts on a log scale.